IDuxFE/idux/packages/components/table/demo/Selectable.md

 - Multiple or single options are supported
 - Supports row `click` or `dblclick` events to select
+- Support default display serial number, and display checkbox in hover
 - Normally you don't need to use Reactive unless you need to switch a configuration